Paulsky/filter-order-history/README.md

 # OrderFinder - Filter Order History for WooCommerce

 Enhances the WooCommerce order history page by adding advanced filtering capabilities and customizable column displays.
-This enables customers to easily search and filter their order history using multiple criteria.
+This enables customers to easily search and filter their order history using multiple criteria while giving store owners full control over which information is displayed.

 For more WordPress plugins, check out our products at [Wijnberg Developments](https://products.wijnberg.dev).